Finhaven/EIPs/EIPS/eip-status-codes.md

 ### Multiple Returns

-While there may be cases where packing a byte array of ESCs may make sense, the simplest, most forwards-compatible method of transmission is as the first value of a variadic return.
+While there may be cases where packing a byte array of ESCs may make sense, the simplest, most forwards-compatible method of transmission is as the first value of a multiple return.

 Familiarity is also a motivating factor.
 A consistent position and encoding together follow the principle of least surprise.
 It is both viewable as a "header" in the HTTP analogy,